Guardfolio vs Morningstar: which is better for portfolio monitoring?

 Morningstar is a research platform.
 It helps you evaluate funds, analyze historical performance, and review what you own at a point in time.
 Its Portfolio X-Ray tool (Premium, $249/year) lets you look through ETFs for underlying stock exposure, style boxes, and sector allocation.

 Guardfolio is a risk monitoring platform.
-It continuously tracks your live portfolio — synced directly from brokerage accounts — and alerts you when concentration, overlap, drift, or volatility crosses a threshold.
-It doesn't replace analyst reports; it tells you when your portfolio risk profile just changed.
+It analyzes synchronized brokerage data and alerts you when concentration, overlap, drift, or volatility crosses a threshold.
+It doesn't replace analyst reports; it tells you when the latest portfolio analysis finds a material change.

 Quick verdict

 Use Morningstar if you want deep fund research, analyst reports, and occasional holdings look-through.
-Use Guardfolio if you want continuous live risk monitoring with automated alerts when thresholds are crossed.
+Use Guardfolio if you want automated risk checks and alerts after portfolio data is synchronized.
 Many serious investors run both.

 At a glance